Plain English Breakdown

 Elderly Parole Program Changes

-The bill changes the Elderly Parole Program to require inmates to be at least 60 years old and have served at least 25 years in prison to qualify for parole review.
+The bill changes the Elderly Parole Program to require inmates to be at least 60 years old and have served at least 25 years in prison before being eligible for parole review.

 What This Bill Does

-- Raises the minimum age from 50 to 60 years old for inmates to be eligible for the Elderly Parole Program.
+- Changes the minimum age requirement from 50 to 60 years old for the Elderly Parole Program.

-- Requires inmates to serve a minimum of 25 years instead of 20 years before they can join the program.
+- Increases the time inmates must serve from 20 to 25 years before they can be considered for the program.

 - Requires the Board of Parole Hearings to consider specified photographs during parole suitability hearings.